VerifiedarXiv:2210.0274726 min

 The headline is that a loss this plain is competitive with, and often better than, the carefully-engineered diffusion training it replaces, on the same architecture.
 The authors take one U-Net and train it three ways: standard score matching with a diffusion path, Flow Matching with that same diffusion path, and Flow Matching with the optimal-transport path.
 On CIFAR-10 and ImageNet at 32, 64, and 128 the OT version wins across the board.

 On ImageNet 32 the OT model reaches FID 5.02 against 5.68 for score matching and 6.99 for DDPM, while needing 122 function evaluations to score matching's 178 and DDPM's 262.
 (FID, the Fréchet Inception Distance, scores sample quality; lower is better.
 NFE counts the network calls an adaptive solver needs.)
-On CIFAR-10 it posts FID 6.35 at 2.99 bits per dimension.
+On CIFAR-10 it posts FID 6.35 at 2.99 bits per dimension (a likelihood score, the cost, in bits, of compressing each pixel under the model; lower is better).
 On ImageNet 64 it is FID 14.45 at 138 NFE.
 At 128 it reaches FID 20.9, the first CNF trained at that resolution.
 Better samples, better likelihoods, and fewer steps to produce them, all from the same network and the plainest possible loss.

-Three things travel out of this paper.
-The CFM trick (regress per-example targets, converge to their average) is the engine, and it works for any path, not just Gaussians.
+This paper had a lasting effect in three areas.
+The CFM result (regress per-example targets, converge to their average) is the engine, and it works for any path, not just Gaussians.
 The reframing of diffusion as one Gaussian path among many removed the mystique from a lot of generative modeling and let people design paths on purpose.
 And the straight optimal-transport path, with its constant-velocity target x1x0x_1 - x_0, became the default recipe almost everywhere downstream.
 When you read that a model was trained by "regressing x1x0x_1 - x_0 on the interpolation between noise and data," that is this paper, with σmin\sigma_{\min} set to zero.
 Stable Diffusion 3 and the current generation of large flow models are built on it.

 Provenance Verified against primary literature